Skip to main content

 In addition to simply creating displays of female bodies to ogle, the male gaze affirms to the heterosexual male viewer that they are the default audience, the one behind the camera of life, always calling the shots.

-I bring this up here because What’s Up, Doc? is one of those films that plays with “the male gaze,” and it does so on a number of levels.
+I bring this up here because What’s Up, Doc? is one of those films that plays with “the male gaze” on a number of levels.
 The film’s comment on gender is matched not only by the plot actions, but how the film situates the audience’s “gaze,” which in turn comments on why men may act dismissively toward rom-coms and all the vulnerability that it unleashes.

 We see this subversion very early on.
 Judy sees Howard for the first time as she’s ordering room service on the phone, suggesting that Howard is simply another item on the menu.
 In this way, Judy is presented as a disruption from Howard’s sense of control.
-This puts Judy in the traditionally male role of the acting agent and Howard in the traditionally female role of actant.
-Again, this subversion is actually somewhat common within the romantic genre where the female lead is occasionally allowed to be the driving force in her own story.
+This puts Judy in the traditionally male role of the acting agent and Howard in the traditionally female role of actant and sets the tone for their function in this story.

 There is one scene in What's Up, Doc? where the question of objectification comes up visually.
 Returning to that scene in the hotel room, the whole mess starts when Howard undresses to take a bath only to find that Judy has already laid a trap for him.
 He spends the majority of the scene with his chiseled body on display for the viewer, but there's nothing flattering about the way that Howard's body is being displayed here.
 He's not "showing off," he's exposed.

-Note: Judy is wearing a towel for most of this scene, yet she’s not only still more covered than Howard, she’s also the one pulling the strings in this scene.
-But the actual displaying of Ryan O’Neal’s hot nerd bod is less interesting than what it stands for: the loss of control, being at the mercy of someone else, the thing that men fear when they open themselves up to the chaos of romance.
+Note: Judy is wearing a towel for most of this scene, yet she’s not only still more covered than Howard, she’s also the one pulling the strings.
+But the actual displaying of Ryan O’Neal’s hot nerd bod is less interesting than what it stands for: the vulnerability, being at the mercy of someone else, the thing that men fear when they open themselves up to the chaos of romance.

 I’m reminded of a similar scene in this year’s The Lost City.
 The film manages to sneak in a brief glimpse of Channing Tatum’s bare behind in a scene where Sandra Bullock has to extract leeches from his buttocks.
-The text of the scene itself is not sexually charged, but that itself is irrelevant.
+The text of the scene itself is not sexually charged, but that's irrelevant.
 In a way, the fact that Channing Tatum is so unguarded is part of the appeal of the scene, and part of what makes Channing Tatum so attractive.
 How refreshing to see a Hollywood hunk who’s actually vulnerable.
-(This admittedly opens up a lot of questions about objectification and autonomy, like whether objectifying men is somehow any less reductive than objectifying women, but one rabbit hole at a time.)
+(This admittedly opens up a lot of valid questions about objectification and autonomy, like whether objectifying men is somehow any less reductive than objectifying women, but one rabbit hole at a time ...)

 This is underscored by the way Howard and Judy’s relationship is characterized.
 Even if Howard is himself positioned as the main character, in a lot of ways he is still an object to be acted upon, the damsel.
-So I guess the question is whether a romance with Judy helps Howard to become an active player in his own life.
+To be clear, Howard's evolution isn't really concerned with moving him down along the scale of manliness toward the likes of Kurt Russell or Sylvester Stallone.
+Rather, his needs center hinge more on whether he can start to embrace a wider range of unpredictable experiences, and whether this Judy character can help him attain that.

 Judy and Howard Forever